The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Comparing two reductions

 We furthermore say that $F_{P_1}$ \textit{is generically in relative position $w$ with respect to} $F_{P_2}$ if there exists an open dense subscheme $U$ of $S$ such that the restriction of $\psi$ to $U$ factors through $(P_1 \backslash G / P_2)_w$.

 For example we have the following immediate lemma:

-\begin{lemma} Let $F_{P_1}$ and $F_{P_2}$ be two reductions of the same $G$-bundle on an irreducible scheme $S$.
+\begin{lemma} Let $F_{P_1}$ and $F_{P_2}$ be two reductions of the same $G$-bundle on an integral scheme $S$.
 Then there exists a unique element $w \in W_{1,2}$ such that $F_{P_1}$ is generically in relative position $w$ with respect to $F_{P_2}$. \end{lemma}

 \ssec{Deeper reductions} \sssec{Overview}

 Let $F_{P_1}$ and $F_{P_2}$ be two reductions of the same $G$-bundle $F_G$ on a scheme $S$ and assume that $F_{P_1}$ is in relative position $w \in W_{1,2}$ with respect to $F_{P_2}$.
 In this section we construct certain ``deeper'' reductions, i.e., reductions $F_{Q_1}$ of $F_{P_1}$ and $F_{Q_2}$ of $F_{P_2}$ to smaller parabolics $Q_1 \subset P_1$ and $Q_2 \subset P_2$.